-To protect the availability of LCH SA information systems, especially against a DDoS based attack, our service provider have implemented security measures, as an increase of their Internet Network Capacity, pre-filtering on edge Internet routers, scrubbing and the implementation of anti-DDoS appliance.
+To protect the availability of LCH SA information systems, especially against a DDoS based attack, our service provider has implemented security measures, such as an increase in their Internet Network Capacity, pre-filtering on edge Internet routers, scrubbing and the installation of anti-DDoS appliance.

-The Information Security Policy requires, among other things, the performance of penetration/intrusion tests to identify vulnerabilities of LCH SA's information system from external attacks and perform an annual assessment of LCH SA's information security system.
-The penetration/intrusion tests simulate potential attacks on SA's information systems and are designed to identify the vulnerabilities in SA's information infrastructure as well as assess LCH SA's Internet-based applications, network security and remote access to SA's information systems.
+The Information Security Policy requires, among other things, the performance of penetration/intrusion tests to identify vulnerabilities of LCH SA's information system from external attacks and perform an annual assessment of its information security system.
+The penetration/intrusion tests simulate potential attacks on LCH SA's information systems and are designed to identify the vulnerabilities in LCH SA's information infrastructure as well as assess LCH SA's Internet-based applications, network security and remote access to SA's information systems.

-Daily vulnerability tests are performed on all SA front-end architecture and on a weekly basis a Web Application Scan, based on OWASP standards is performed on the web applications.
-Daily reports are analysed and impacts assessed and needed correctives actions taken to close any issues.
+Daily vulnerability tests are performed on LCH SA's front-end architecture and on a weekly basis, additionally a Web Application Scan, based on OWASP standards is performed on the web applications.
+Daily reports are analysed, impacts are assessed and needed correctives actions taken in case of issues.